alphanull/jsdoc-plugin-esnext/README.md

 * Detects `static` class members and applies `@static` and `scope: static`.
 * Treats arrow-bound methods as `@function`.
 * Detects assignments like `this.#foo = ...` in constructors.
-* **Fixes various ES6 default export issues** - corrects wrong names and structures for exported classes, functions, object literals, and their members.
+* Fixes various ES6 default export issues - corrects wrong names and structures for exported classes, functions, object literals, and their members.
+* Static class properties are correctly parsed with static scope instead of instance scope.
+* ES6 class mixin static members retain their static scope during augmentation.
 * Works seamlessly with JSDoc's default parser.
 * Works with all themes (but see note below!).
 * Perfectly integrates with [VisionTheme](https://github.com/alphanull/jsdoc-vision-theme) for a modern UI (optional).